 MRM students also gain a detailed understanding of:

 More than 60 faculty members from CEOAS, other university departments and outside institutions participate in MRM.
 These partnerships include departments of Fisheries and Wildlife, Geosciences, Agricultural and Resource Economics, Political Science, Sociology, and Anthropology; Sea Grant extension specialists; private sector professionals; and scientists and management professionals from state and federal agencies.

 MRM has over 300 alumni and 25-30 students in residence.
 Our graduates are employed through the world and are making a difference to the management of our coasts and oceans.
 The program has earned national and international recognition for its exceptional training of marine management professionals.
 Explore our program through these web pages and find out how we can help you make a difference.

-For more information please contact Flaxen Conway (Director).
+For more information please contact program director Flaxen Conway.